huggingface/blog/llama32.md

 # Llama can now see and run on your device - welcome Llama 3.2

 Llama 3.2 is out!
-Today we welcome the next iteration of the [Llama collection](https://huggingface.co/collections/meta-llama/llama-32-66f448ffc8c32f949b04c8cf) to Hugging Face.
+Today, we welcome the next iteration of the [Llama collection](https://huggingface.co/collections/meta-llama/llama-32-66f448ffc8c32f949b04c8cf) to Hugging Face.
 This time, we’re excited to collaborate with Meta on the release of multimodal and small models.
 Ten open-weight models (5 multimodal models and 5 text-only ones) are available on the Hub.

 Llama 3.2 Vision comes in two sizes: 11B for efficient deployment and development on consumer-size GPU, and 90B for large-scale applications.
 Both versions come in base and instruction-tuned variants.
 In addition to the four multimodal models, Meta released a new version of Llama Guard with vision support.
 Llama Guard 3 is a safeguard model that can classify model inputs and generations, including detecting harmful multimodal prompts or assistant responses.